Back to updates

 This setup will enable team members to swiftly assess the state of the project and focus on tasks that need urgent attention, improving overall productivity.

-Setting up the Conditional coloring
+Setting up Conditional Coloring

 Just follow these simple steps:

-2. Click on +Add condition
+2. Click on +Add condition.

-3. Choose between coloring the entire Item (Row) or a specific section (Cell).
+4. Choose between coloring the entire Item (Row) or a specific section (Cell).

-4. Select a Field from the list
+5. Select a Field from the list.

-7. Click Save in this view to complete the action.
+8. Click Save in this view to complete the action.

-Once saved, the selected cell or Item will be automatically colored based on the defined conditions, providing a visually intuitive representation of your data.
+Once saved, the selected cell or item will be automatically colored based on the defined conditions, providing a visually intuitive representation of your data.

 The available options for setting conditions may vary depending on the selected Field type.

 If an Item/Field/Item Group fulfills more than one of the set conditions, they are applied from bottom to top.
-You can drag and drop the conditions to reorder them.
+You can also drag and drop the conditions to reorder them.

 FAQ

-Can I use multiple conditions?
+Can I set multiple conditions?

 What types of conditions can I use?